Legal

 We do not sell your data, run advertising, or share your information with third parties for marketing purposes.

-What we store as part of executor setup
+What we store as part of continuity setup

 This information is not encrypted with your vault key.
 It is stored as standard account metadata, similar to your name and email address.
-We store it this way because it needs to be accessible to render your executor's experience correctly, and because it does not contain sensitive financial, medical, or personal credential information.
+It does not contain sensitive financial, medical, or credential information.

-Your executor can only access your vault contents after you have completed the key exchange — a process that happens in your browser and is initiated by you.
-Fern & Echo does not have the ability to grant executor access on your behalf, override your designation, or provide access to any party not explicitly designated by you.
-There is no backdoor, no trigger mechanism, and no escrow.
-If you have not completed the key exchange, your executor cannot access your vault, regardless of circumstances.
+Your continuity contact can only access your vault contents after the release process completes.
+Fern & Echo cannot grant access on your behalf, override your designation, or provide access to any party not explicitly designated by you.
+There is no backdoor outside this consent-gated process.

 Why we built it this way